 belief that peach wood could drive away evil spirits and

-the same pronunciation as the Chinese word for "flee" or "run
+has the same pronunciation as the Chinese word for "flee" or

 Since swords could provide protection from evil influences,